ysyk2021/the-power-of-mindful-listening-techniques-for-personal-growth-and-connection-with-others/src/chapter-8-2.md

-Chapter 7: Personal Growth and Fulfillment: Benefits of mindful listening for finding purpose and meaning
+Benefits of mindful listening for finding purpose and meaning
 =========================================================================================================

 In this chapter, we will explore how practicing mindful listening can lead to personal growth and fulfillment by helping us find purpose and meaning in our lives.